- Energy Audits

 Basement or Crawlspace Air Sealing

 Basements are a major source of air infiltration, making basement air sealing one of the most cost-effective improvements you can choose.
 Sealing basement air leaks goes hand in hand with insulation because spray foam is the ideal material for both.
-We target rim joists and foundation walls, and install custom-sized bulkhead doors to reduce the stack effect and stabilize basement temperatures.
+We target rim joists and foundation walls to reduce the stack effect and stabilize basement temperatures.
 Encapsulation, which involves installing a drainage mat and vapor barrier to control moisture problems, also significantly reduces the stack effect.